Ageing tree starts to look yellowish (7)

 The initial letters of 'look yellowish' is 'ly'.

-(Other definitions for elderly that I've seen before include "Aged", "Long in the tooth", "Getting on a bit", "Fairly old, past middle age", "Not young", "Getting on in years", "Past middle age, a senior citizen", "Ageing", "Of advanced years" and "... or not of tender years".)
+(Other definitions for elderly that I've seen before include "over the hill", "Long in the tooth", "Quite old", "Of advanced years", "Mature", "Not young", "getting on in years", "Very senior?", "Past middle age, a senior citizen" and "Fairly old, past middle age".)